2600hz/kazoo/core/kazoo_endpoint/doc/privacy-cid.md

 #### Configuring Privacy on Resource

 `privacy_mode` can be defined on resource root document and/or per gateway.
 Values are same as system wide config.

+#### Custom patterns for Caller ID Name and Caller ID Number

+*`anonymous_cids`*
+:   Some carriers when using Caller ID Blocking present the call using non-standard format for the Caller ID Name and Caller ID Number values.
+To ensure these are able to be blocked, the `anonymous_cids` configuration parameter was added to allow matching and blocking of these non-standard patterns.
+This setting only impact the `anonymous call rejection` feature applied to inbound calls, settings defined in this list extend the default anonymous call rejection feature to trigger on a list of numbers and names instead of merely `anonymous` Caller ID  Name and `0000000000` for Caller ID Number.
+Default values are `anonymous`, `0000000000`, `Anonymous`, `Restrcted`, and `restricted`, which are the most commonly used patterns for indicating a call with Caller ID blocking configured.
+This list can be extended to include more patterns as required.
+All the patterns in this list are compared to both the Caller ID Name and the Caller ID Number when determining if a call is anonymous.